Please contact your local CCG and/or Employer’s Insurance company for individual advice

 Covid-19 Testing and Vaccination

-How PAs working in adult social care in England can now access weekly COVID-19 testing.
+How Personal Assistants working in adult social care in England can access twice weekly COVID-19 testing.

 Includes people who are clinically extremely vulnerable, people with other conditions that put them at higher risk, frontline health and social care workers (including PAs) and carers.